WaveAccessEgorGabov/cpp-lint-combine/README.md

 Configure **sub-linter** value (***cpp-lint-combine***'s command line argument).
 You can use this param several times to set several linters.
 All linters will used by default if the option isn't set.

 ### 8. Troubleshooting
-#### How do I set up cpp-lint-combine for both ReSharper and CLion on the same Windows machine?
+#### Issue: How do I set up cpp-lint-combine for both ReSharper and CLion on the same Windows machine?
 **Solution**:

 **1.** Copy cpp-lint-combine.sh and cpp-lint-combine.cmd and save them under the same name (e.g. copied files names could be cpp-lint-combine-copy.cmd and cpp-lint-combine-copy.sh).

 **2.** Configure different bootstrapper scripts for different IDE.
 How to configure bootstrapper scripts you can find in the section *Configure cpp-lint-combine.sh bootstrapper script*.

 #### Issue: not seeing any inspection messages
 **Solution**: check cpp-lint-combine diagnostics.

 For this:

 **1.** Run Visual studio (devenv.exe) with option `/ReSharper.Internal`.

 **2.** In Visual Studio choose: *Extentions→ReSharper→Internal→C++→Dump clang-tidy output*.